tn00364361/demo-cnn-docker/README.md

     The username and hostname should become yellow and the working directory should be `/my_workspace`, indicating that you are now in a container.
 Run `ll` to verify that you can see the host files.

+    In addition, run `nvidia-smi` in the container to veirfy that the GPU is visible in the container.

 ## Details